org-Stupefy/BoostRocket/README.md

 ## Building

 BoostRocket uses premake5 for generating solutions.
-Run the [Win-GenProjects.bat](scripts/Win-GenProjects.bat) from scripts folder and it will generate vs19 solution file.
+Run the [Win-GenProjects.bat](scripts/Win-GenProjects.bat) from scripts folder and it will generate Visual Studio 2019 solution file `Victoria.sln`.